Kentucky-Fried-Circuits/DataGS/README.md

 	]
 }
 ```

+* `total` the total amount of storage the drive has in kilobytes.
+* `used` the amount of used storage the drive has in kilobyes.
+* `avail` the amount of available storage the drive has in kilobyes.
+* `readOnly` if true, the drive is read-only.
+If false, drive is not read-only.
+* `name` the name of the drive.
+* `type` the file system or architecture of the drive.
+* `description` the location of the file with a description.

 Returned as `application/json` if URI ends with `.json` or as `text/plain` if the URI ends with `.dat`